 This is an example networking setup, where there is a home office user connected to a remote network via a VPN.
-Inside this network is an separated development network with a gateway host firewalling it off from the rest of the network.
+Inside this network is a separated development network with a gateway host firewalling it off from the rest of the network.

-The challenge is to securely bridge those networks that it is possible to connect from inside the WSL2 container on the user’s computer to individual hosts inside the development network directly, i.e. by connecting to the 192.168.10.0/24 addresses.
+The challenge is to securely bridge those networks that it is possible to

 Per default the WSL2 installation has a random IP address and network assigned every time the computer restarts or the WSL is shutdown/terminated and restarts.
 This does not allow us to use a static IP configuration, which is needed to setup the remote routing table and allowed IPs of wireguard.